 ABERDEEN: ACADEMIC PLANNING & UWEC COURSE EQUIVALENCIES Understanding U of Aberdeen Academic Systems and Restrictions To plan for your semester at Aberdeen, you need to discuss the courses (or modules as they are called in the UK) you wish to take with your adviser.
 Credits One Aberdeen credit point = 1/4 US semester credit.
 If you want to know how many U.S. credits a course is worth, simply divide the credits listed in the course description by four.
 For example, a 20 credit course at U of Aberdeen would convert to 4 UWEC credits.
-A typical credit load is 60 to 70 credits.
+Aberdeen requires all program participants to enroll in a minimum of 50 credits per semester.
+However, a typical credit load is 60 to 70 credits.
 Although Aberdeen allows study abroad students to take 80 credits, UWEC does not.
-UWEC will only allow students to take a maximum of 70 Aberdeen credits per semester; this transfer back as 17.5 UWEC credits.
+UWEC will only allow students to take a maximum of 70 credits per semester.
 Course Numbering System & Schedule To make sense of the course catalogue, you will need to understand the course codes, which have 2 letters, 2 numbers, and 2 additional characters.
 The letters indicate what department teaches the course.